Akua Behavioral Health Inc Akua Mind and Body

 Akua Behavioral Health Inc Akua Mind and Body - Newport Beach, CA

-Akua Behavioral Health Inc Akua Mind And Body is a mental health and addiction treatment facility located at 20271 Sw Birch Street, Suite 200 in the 92660 zip code in Newport Beach, CA. It is operated by a private for-profit organization.
-Akua Behavioral Health Inc Akua Mind And Body provides administers naltrexone, buprenorphine detoxification and suboxone prescription.
-Some of the treatment approaches used by Akua Behavioral Health Inc Akua Mind And Body include substance use counseling approach, DBT and counseling for trauma victims.
-Akua Behavioral Health Inc Akua Mind And Body also specializes in detox services and offers cocaine detoxification, inpatient alcohol detoxification and methamphetamines detox.
-Akua Behavioral Health Inc Akua Mind And Body provides residential detoxification, IOT and 30 day inpatient rehab.
-It also provides inpatient treatment for dual diagnosis, halfway house and residential treatment for substance abuse.
-Other addiction treatment offered includes general addiction disorder treatment.
+Akua Behavioral Health Inc Akua Mind And Body is a substance and mental health treatment facility located at 20271 Sw Birch Street, Suite 200 in the 92660 zip code in Newport Beach, CA. It is operated by a private for-profit organization.
+Akua Behavioral Health Inc Akua Mind And Body provides buprenorphine detox, prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Akua Behavioral Health Inc Akua Mind And Body include substance use counseling approach, relapse prevention treatment and trauma counseling.
+Akua Behavioral Health Inc Akua Mind And Body also specializes in detox services and offers residential benzodiazepines detoxification, inpatient opioid detox and methamphetamines detox.
+Akua Behavioral Health Inc Akua Mind And Body provides outpatient day treatment, 30 day inpatient rehab and intensive outpatient treatment.
+It also provides inpatient treatment for dual diagnosis, inpatient detox and residential substance use treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 20271 SW Birch Street, Suite 200, Newport Beach, CA 92660